‘Imran stands for women’s respect, rights’

 They said Imran Khan considered protection of women’s rights as a core aspect of his public policy.
 “Just a cursory look at our work duly covered in the media campaign on the International Women’s Day on March 8 will showcase what Imran Khan stands for and does for women.
 The laws and special ordinances like Anti-Rape (Investigation & Trial) Ordinance 2020, Criminal Law (Amendment) Ordinance 2020, Legal Aid and Justice Authority Act, 2020, Domestic Violence (Prevention & Protection) Bill 2019, Enforcement of Women’s Property Rights Act 2020, Zainab Alert Response & Recovery Act 2020 are only a few examples of our work under the guidance of Imran Khan.”

-We are not saying that we have done miracles but we have set in motion a process that would go on to improve the status and condition of women in Pakistan.
+We are not saying that we have done miracles but we have set in motion a process that would go on to improve the status and condition of women in Pakistan and we request his detractors to read the complete text of what he said in the programme and try to understand the essence of his remarks, they concluded.